tcodej/music-server-ui/README.md

-# Music Server UI
+# MusicBin UI

 A basic music browser and player.
-Works in tandem with the [music-server](https://github.com/tcodej/music-server) api.
+Works in tandem with the [musicbin-server](https://github.com/tcodej/musicbin-server) api.